linusnorton/ljn.io/_posts/2018-08-03-a-step-towards-decentralized-travel-tickets.md

 ![querying](/asset/img/a-step-towards-decentralized-travel-tickets/1.png)
 </div>

 The results are displayed on the website.
-After selecting result, the user purchases a ticket by executing the contract through the website.
+After selecting a result, the user purchases a ticket by executing the contract through the website.

 ##### 2) Retailing